Flembons/Cuphead-Double-Trouble/README.md

 * **Base Health**
   * Set your starting health between 1 and 9 to make fights easier or more difficult
   * You can also turn on God Mode by setting your health to ∞

+I'd recommend keeping the Boss Type set to SAME at first, since that was why I originally made this mod.
+I wanted to see if it was possible to beat every boss if they were duplicated.
+And it is possible!
+All 40 bosses can be beaten when duplicated!
+Some are much harder than others and require a lot of practice and patience, but it is possible to beat every single one.

+Now for RANDOM or CHOOSE, there's no guarantee the bosses will actually be beatable.
+These options were added just for fun, in case you wanted to see certain "what if" combinations of bosses, i.e. Saltbaker and The Devil.

 How to Install
 ===